epfl-ada/ada-2022-project-abracadabra/docs/_includes/story.md

     <img alt="Similarity matrix" src="{{ "/img/mat_400_sim_matrix.PNG" | prepend: site.baseurl }}" style="width:60%; display: block; margin: 0 auto">
     <div align="center" >Fig. 1 - Similarity matrix</div>
 </figure>
-&nbsp;

 <p>
 To get a more meaningful measure of similarity, we divided the number of common commenters by the average number of comments left on both channels.
 This normalization is important as it gives a proportion of shared commenters instead of just a number.
-This takes takes care of problems having to do with the biggest channel dominating our measures.
+This takes care of problems having to do with the biggest channel dominating our measures.
 </p>
 <p>
-The normalized similarity matrix is thus given below :
+The normalized similarity matrix is thus given below:
 </p>

 <figure>
     <img alt="Normalized Similarity Matrix" src="{{ "/img/norm_sim_mat_400.PNG" | prepend: site.baseurl }}" style="width:60%; display: block; margin: 0 auto">
     <div align="center" >Fig. 2 - Normalized Similarity Matrix</div>
 </figure>
-&nbsp;

 <p>
 As we can see, the matrix isn't dominated by particular channels.
 But rather there are specific connections between channels that pop out.
 </p>
 <p>
 Surprisingly, we find that 5 of the channels do not share commenters with any of the other channels.
 We did not expect this, as these are some of the most popular channels on YouTube.
 We thought that any of them would have a common commenter with at least one of the others.
 </p>